-People were beginning to grow tired of the same old same old of the Ultra Boost.
-By this time, they were on the 2.0 and people were getting tired of the same color midsole with new upper colors.
-So Adidas quickly found out how to color the Boost and began to release colorways such as the New York and the Triple Black.
+People eventually grew tired of the same old, same old of the Ultra Boost.
+The Ultra Boost 2.0 had the same color midsole as the original with new upper colors.
+Adidas quickly found out how to color the Boost and began to release colorways such as the New York and the Triple Black.
 Boost was back, and people loved the new look coloring the Boost brought.
 Though the hype was short lived, it was strong, and many people waited in lines just to pick up the latest triple black release.

-The Boost 3.0 was slightly controversial, changing up the primeknit pattern people loved, and releasing with more and more colorways due to the ability to now color the Boost.
+The Boost 3.0 was slightly controversial because it changed up the primeknit pattern people loved.
+The latest edition was released with more colorways due to the ability to now color the Boost.
 However, the 3.0 was still as well received as its older brothers in the line.
 It also came with several collaborations that got scooped up relatively quickly.
-The most notable being the release of the Parley Oceans collab, using plastic taken out of the ocean in its cage and boost material, as well as its primeknit material.
-The Parley Oceans collab became a very popular one, and one that lead to a cleaner Ultra Boost, a cleaner ocean, and a better environment to live in.
+The most notable color being released was the Parley Oceans collab that used plastic taken out of the ocean in its cage and boost material, as well as its primeknit material.
+The Parley Oceans collab became a very popular one and one that lead to a cleaner Ultra Boost, a cleaner ocean and a better environment to live in.

-The Ultra Boost has just become 3 years old, and Boost technology is already 5.
-So Adidas is looking at 2018 to innovate with new Boost shoes.
-This means that, unfortunately, the Ultra Boost will take a bit of a sideline for 2018.
-Though some really nice colorways are coming out for 2018, Adidas is largely keeping the line quiet as they work to revitalize Boost technology with new, interesting, silhouettes to keep the technology profitable and the company well alive.
-With new silhouettes getting some love, like the NMD Racer and the Boost You Wear, the Boost line is still getting exciting updates without the Ultra Boost.
-I very much look forward to this year in boost, and if you're a sneakerhead I heavily recommend keeping an eye on Adidas and Boost technology this year!
+The Ultra Boost has just become three years old, and Boost technology is already 5.
+In 2018, Adidas was looking to innovate with new Boost shoes.
+This means that, unfortunately, the model would take to the sideline.
+Though some really nice colorways are came out in 2018, Adidas is largely keeping the line quiet as they worked to revitalize Boost technology with new, interesting, silhouettes to keep the technology profitable and the company well alive.
+The new NMD Racer and Boost You Wear silhouettes were a hit.
+The Boost line still received exciting updates without the Ultra Boost.
+I very much look forward to the Boost every year, and if you're a sneakerhead, I heavily recommend keeping an eye on Adidas and Boost technology this year!

 © 2018 Ian Barron